Diegoomal/Pytorch_MetaSAM-Model_Example/README.md

 source pipeline/build.sh
 ```

-Remvoe all dir and files create in the build
+Remove all dir and files create in the build

 ```
 source pipeline/destroy.sh